.png)

 The success of these recovery efforts often depends on the level of detail provided in the response codes from the payment processor.

-Detailed response codes can offer insights into why the transaction was declined, enabling merchants to take targeted action.
+Detailed response codes can offer insights into why the transaction was declined, enabling you to take targeted action.
 However, many businesses don’t receive this level of granularity, which can leave them uncertain about the best course of action to rectify the issue.

 Here are three suggested actions based on common reasons for payment failure: